hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-1.md

 > The state of the country [England] is indeed sad, I might say it is heartbreaking, for I am a very great patriot.
 Lamentable as the condition of Ireland is, there is hope of things mending, but the Transvaal is an unrelieved disgrace.
 And people do not seem to mind (Bridges 131)

 ## Elusive Muse
-But Hopkins faces more than just literal death caused by the city.
-Hopkins' City also leads to creative death.
+But Hopkins faces more than just literal death in the city.
+Hopkins' city also leads to creative death.
 Hopkins finds that his “muse eludes [him] in urban physical surroundings” (Thesing 386).
 Martin reiterates verbatim at two points of his biography that Hopkins feels “dried out by cities, spiritually and poetically” (325 & 335).
-Hopkins subscribes to the tenet that “urban work and poetic creation seem to be antagonistic or at best mutually exclusive” (Thesing 388).
-He feels that the “horrible place,” the city, exists to “stifle” creative endeavors (Bridges 126).
+Hopkins discovers that “urban work and poetic creation seem to be antagonistic or at best mutually exclusive” (Thesing 388).
+The “horrible place,” the city, exists to “stifle” creative endeavors (Bridges 126).

 ![Victorian Dublin]({filename}/images/Gerard_Manley_Hopkins_1/04_Victorian_Dublin.png)